jhuapl-boss/boss-manage/lib/stepfunctions/StepFunctionDSL.md

 control operations used in programming (if/elif/else and while loop).

 ## Style
 The DSL's style is influenced by Python code style.

-It is an indent based language where the level of indent is used to specify a block of code.
+* It is an indent based language where the level of indent is used to specify a block of code.

-EXPAND
+* Strings can be defined using `'`, `"`, `'''`, `"""`
+* Doc String style comments for states

 ## Structure
 The SFN DSL format is an optional top level comment followed by a list of states.